CSublow/milestone-project-one/README.md

 This page acts as a hub for the music subpages.
 It comprises of the featured album cover image (also displayed on index.html) and album heading displayed at a prominent position towards the top of the page, along with other albums displayed three per row going down the page.
 This layout is responsive, and collapses to a one album per row stacked layout on smaller viewports.
 Each of the album images and headings is a link that takes the user through to its respective music subpage.

 ### music page (subpage)
 Each of the music subpages possesses the same layout.
-The first row consists of the album cover image and a release date along with an album description (written in lorem ipsum).
+The first row consists of the album cover image and a release date along with a short album description.
 The second row consists of a spotify widget that enables the user to play the album in their browser.
 The responsive layout collapses on smaller screens, so that the album image, the description, and the spotify player are stacked on top of each other.

 A slight deviation from the wireframes exist in that on the finished product the spotify widget is below the rest of the content, whereas in the wireframe it was positioned to the right of the album image and directly below the album description.
 This approach was adopted due to it being discovered during coding that the spotify widget does not adapt well to small sizes.
 In order for the widget to be large enough to function correctly it had to be positioned below the rest of the content.